NuGet/docs.microsoft.com-nuget/docs/quickstart/install-and-use-a-package-using-the-dotnet-cli.md

         string json = JsonConvert.SerializeObject(account, Formatting.Indented);
         Console.WriteLine(json);
-    }
     ```

 1. Build and run the app by using the `dotnet run` command.
-The output should be the JSON representation of the `Account` object in the code:
+The output is the JSON representation of the `Account` object in the code:

     ```output
     {